TGAC/grassroots-api/docs/admin_guide.md

 [Linked Services](linked_services.md) are when the output of running a %Service can be used to either fully or partially fill in the parameters of one or more other Services ready to be run by a user.
 The service-specific details for the linking of Services are listed below.

 ## Specific Services Configuration {#specific_services_configuration}

+Links for the configuration for the following services are listed below:

  * [BLAST services](blast_service.md)
  * [SamTools service](samtools_service.md)